zuqiuxunlian/iori-docs/docs/en/guide.md

 ### T-test

-The T-test includes accelerate, decelerate, shuffle, and backward, which are the basic movements required in soccer.
+The T-test includes accelerate, decelerate, shuffle, and backward, which are the basic movements required in football.
 Standard movement, and shorter completion time, the stronger the athletic ability.

 [T test video](https://www.instagram.com/p/CgziY7tAAVw/)